mitranim/xhttp/readme.md

 If the content type is json or form-encoded and the data is an object, it's automatically converted to a json-encoded or form-encoded string.
 Otherwise the data is sent as-is.

+Set `options.processData` to `false` to disable automatic conversion.
+Relevant when sending objects with special ajax behaviour, like instances of `FormData` or `Blob`.

 #### `options.headers`

 A hash table of header names and values. xhttp includes them into the XMLHttpRequest.